morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 ## USB WiFi adapters with Linux `out-of-kernel` drivers

 Important: Starting with WiFi 7 drivers, all Linux WiFi drivers must be Linux Standards Compliant (mac80211).
 Code has been merged into the Linux kernel to prevent WiFi 7 drivers that are not standards compliant from working.
-I view this as a very good thing and hope it prompts Realtek to develop and maintain standards compliant drivers.
+I view this as a very good thing and hope it prompts Realtek to develop and maintain standards compliant USB drivers.
 Mediatek released their WiFi 7 mt7925e chip during mid-2024 and has plans for the WiFi 7 USB version of the mt7925.
 The standards compliant mt7925e and mt7925u drivers were merged into Linux kernel 6.7 in early 2024.
 I have an M.2 card based on the mt7925 chip and it works well.

 My overall recommendation for WiFi 6 and WiFi 7 is to seek out adapters and modules based on Mediatek chips.
 See the Plug and Play  List.